shivamujawame/AIW-Infra-Migration/Labfiles/module2-exercise1.md

 1. In the next exercise you will be migrating the Red hat server, and the OSS Database hosted in the Red hat VM to the Azure with the help of Azure Migrate .

+**Summary:** In this exercise, you explored how Assessments work to migrate your on-premises servers to Azure virtual machines.
+You learnt how to assess your on-premises servers in VMware and Hyper-V environment, and physical servers for migration to Azure VMs.